CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ### **19. The Sanctum of Dumathoin**

-Nezznar has claimed this chamber as his base of operations while he delves into the depths of the mines in search of the Forge of Spells.
+Nezznar has claimed this chamber as his base of operations while he delves into the depths of the mines in search of the Forge of Runes.

 ```
 This hall is adorned with six weathered marble pillars lining its walls.
 At the north end, a nine-foot-tall statue of a molekin, seated regally upon a throne, holds a massive stone warhammer upon its lap.
 Glistening emeralds catch the light in the statue's eyes.